sastry17/sastry17.github.io/_pages/about.md

 I work primarily with honeypots to gather the threat landscape and understand attacker behavior.
 Other than honeypots, I periodically scan the Internet to find gaps in the deployment and configuration of systems.
 I believe that most security incidents are caused either due to improper security testing or misconfigured deployments.
 My current interest revolves around Counter Cyber Deception techniques, where I try to find methods to detect deceptive cyber entities used as defensive strategies.

+I was fortunate to work under the guidance of [Dr. Alice Hutchings](https://www.cl.cam.ac.uk/~ah793/) and Richard Clayton[https://www.cl.cam.ac.uk/~rnc1/] as a [vistiting researcher](https://www.cst.cam.ac.uk/people/ss2896) at the [Cambridge Cybercrime Center](https://www.cambridgecybercrime.uk/) at the University of Cambridge between January - April 2022.

 I also try to contribute to [opensource-projects](https://sastry17.github.io/opensource/) (GSoC), mostly related to honeypots and system fingerprinting.
 If my work interests you or you would like to collaborate,  please feel free to contact me!

 ## News